putitsimply/christian-bible-explained/song-of-solomon.md

 Song of Solomon, also called Song of Songs, is a book of poetry about love.
 It is not a story with battles or kings.
 Instead, it is a set of love poems where different voices speak, mainly a young woman and a young man, and sometimes a group called “friends” or “daughters of Jerusalem[^gl_jerusalem]” (like a chorus in a play).

+Because it is poetry, it uses strong images and comparisons (metaphors) to express feelings.
+The point is not to give a “report” about a real garden or a real city, but to show what love, longing, and delight feel like.

 ## What it contains

 Here is what happens, in a simple timeline: